starkfell/100DaysOfIaC/articles/day.92.restricting.network.access.to.az.postgres.md

 </br>

-Next, run the following command to create a Network Rule in the Azure Container Registry restricting access only from the **100days-lockdown-subnet** subnet.
+Next, run the following command to create a VNet Rule in the Azure PostgresSQL Server restricting access only from the **100days-lockdown-subnet** subnet.

 ```bash
 /usr/bin/az postgres server vnet-rule create \